-\textbf{(a) Regular-grid partition} origins from the one-dimensional partition (e.g. the stick-breaking process) and it is an earlier development of the BNSP models.
-For a $D$-dimensional space, the model is composed of $D$ independent stick-breaking processes, each of which corresponds to the partition of one dimension.
-The orthogonal crossover of the partition on these dimensions produces regular-grid blocks in the space.
-Due to the self-consistency of the stick-breaking process in each dimension, the regular-grid partition is self-consistent.
+Grid-style BNSP models use one-dimensional partitions on each univariate dimension to construct a regular-grid on the full dimensional space.
+Regular-grid partitions extend trivially from one-dimensional partitions (e.g.~the stick-breaking process), and are a historically earlier and simpler instance of BNSP models.
+For a $D$-dimensional space, the model is constructed using $D$ independent stick-breaking processes, each designated as a partition of one dimension.
+The orthogonal crossover of the partition on these dimensions (Figure~\ref{cutting_vis}(a)) produces regular-grid blocks in the full-dimensional space.
+Due to the self-consistency of the stick-breaking process in each dimension separately, the resulting regular-grid partition is also self-consistent.

-The regular-grid partition is an over-simplified strategy, as it ignores the dependency among dimensions and generates partitions of each dimension independently.
-This strategy is very likely to generate trivial and undesired blocks in sparse regions.
-Currently, this approach is mainly used in the application of relational modeling in $2$-dimensional space, including the Infinite Relational Model (IRM)~\cite{kemp2006learning}, which is an infinite-state variant of the Stochastic Block Model (SBM)~\cite{nowicki2001estimation}.
-Other models in this category include dynamic IRMs~\cite{ishiguro2010dynamic} for modeling dynamic relational data and multi-membership relational modeling~\cite{nonpa2013schmidt}.
+The regular-grid partition is an over-simplified partition strategy, as its construction ignores any dependency between dimensions and generates partitions over each dimension independently.
+Accordingly, this approach is very likely to generate trivial and unneeded blocks in data-sparse regions.
+Currently, this approach is mainly applied in relational modelling in $2$-dimensional space.
+A specific implementation is the Infinite Relational Model (IRM)~\cite{kemp2006learning}, which is an infinite-state variant of the Stochastic Block Model (SBM)~\cite{nowicki2001estimation}.
+Other models in this category include dynamic IRMs~\cite{ishiguro2010dynamic} for modelling dynamic relational data, and multi-membership relational modelling~\cite{nonpa2013schmidt}.

-\textbf{(b) Copula regular-grid partition} (cRG)~\cite{fan2016copula} introduces copula functions \cite{nelsen2007introduction} to fully describe the dimensional dependency.
-We can use various forms of copula functions to capture different dependencies.
-From the BNSP perspective, the copula function can be integrated out to provide some kind of `curved' crossover partition.
-Since the copula function keeps the marginal distribution of each dimension's partition invariant, the marginal distribution of cRG in any dimension still follows the stick-breaking process.
-As a result, the self-consistency of cRG is guaranteed.
-However, the appropriate choice of copula function remains a challenge of cRG.
-Moreover, although the main benefit of copula function is to describe the heavy-tail dependency, the cRG has not taken advantage of this heavy-tail description capability.

-\textbf{(c) Deep regular-grid partition}~\cite{SDREM} introduces a layer-wise deep architecture for the partition of each dimension.
-In a deep regular-grid partition, the Dirichlet distribution is placed for the partitions of each layer, and the partitions of current layer are further used as concentration parameters in the partition of the next layer.
-Further, it engages the graph convolutional networks in the layer-wise connection, such that the nodes would only propagate its information to its connected nodes in the next layer.
-In order to obtain the self-consistency for deep regular-grid partitions, we can easily extend the Dirichlet distribution to its infinite number of states case (i.e. stick-breaking process).